Short-range nuclear forces in singlet channels

 where $\mathcal{N}/C^{(0)}$ is RG invariant (see Appendix~\ref{app_wf}) and ``F.T.'' refers to finite terms. $\rho_i$ are functions of $\kappa_\pi/\Lambda$ and have at most logarithmic dependence on $\Lambda$.
 While $\rho_0 \Lambda^4$ and $\rho_1 k^2 \Lambda^2$ can be respectively subtracted by $C^{(2)}$~\eqref{eqn_Adef} and $D^{(1)}$~\eqref{eqn_Bdef}, the divergence proportional to $\rho_2 k^4 \ln \Lambda$ needs $E^{(0)}$~\eqref{eqn_T2E} to cancel.
 That is, the $\cs{1}{0}$ distorted-wave counterterm of TPE0--- the $E$ term--- has two more derivatives than the primordial counterterm--- the $D$ term.

-Using the fact that a multiple pion exchange with $\mathcal{O}(Q^n/\mhi^n)$ correction to TPE0 behaves as $1/r^{5+n}$ at short distance and repeating the above procedure, we can eventually conclude that, for any multiple pion exchange, the $\cs{1}{0}$ distorted-wave counterterm is a momentum polynomial with two more powers than their primordial counterpart.
+Using the fact that a multiple-pion exchange with $\mathcal{O}(Q^n/\mhi^n)$ correction to TPE0 behaves as $1/r^{5+n}$ at short distance, and repeating the above procedure, we can eventually conclude that, for any multiple-pion exchange, the $\cs{1}{0}$ distorted-wave counterterm is a momentum polynomial with two more powers than its primordial counterpart.

-For the sake of consistency, we have kept track of residual cutoff dependence at each order and have assured ourselves that they are not lower-order than next-order correction.
-Besides being an increasingly cumbersome task, it is less important to show explicitly the cutoff error at each order; the power counting is much less demanding on the RG invariance because no certain order is considered vanishing beyond $\mathcal{O}(Q)$ thanks to multiple pion exchanges.

-We have seen two motivations to promote the $E$ counterterm to $\mathcal{O}(Q^2)$: (i) to control the regularization dependence of two insertions of the $D$ term and (ii) to absorb the distorted-wave UV divergences of two pion exchanges.
+We have seen two motivations to promote the $E$ counterterm to $\mathcal{O}(Q^2)$: (i) to control the regularization-scheme dependence of two insertions of the $D$ term and (ii) to absorb the distorted-wave UV divergences of two-pion exchanges.

-Unfortunately, the integral in Eq.~\eqref{eqn_T2pi} cannot be evaluated analytically; thus we cannot express the full $\mathcal{O}(Q^2)$ amplitude in terms of the previously defined renormalized building blocks.
+Unfortunately, the integral in Eq.~\eqref{eqn_T2pi} cannot be evaluated analytically even as $\Lambda \to \infty$; thus we cannot express the full $\mathcal{O}(Q^2)$ amplitude in terms of the previously defined renormalized building blocks.
 But the structure of $V_S$ at $\mathcal{O}(Q^2)$ will suffice in the numerical calculations carried out later: